 Having a playful, cuddly, and adorable dachshund around is such a treat for so many pet lovers out there.
 You might wonder how much would it cost you?
-Considering this factor in pet adoption fees, food, housing, and breeder fees helps you prepare for the financial responsibility that comes with owning a dachshund.
+Considering this factor in pet adoption fees, food, housing, and breeder fees helps you prepare for the financial responsibility that comes with having a dachshund.

 Buying A Dachshund Puppy

 This process would be extremely inexpensive.
 However, if you buy from a breeder or a pet store, then it’s much more costly and you would need to pay upfront.
 So, how much would a dachshund puppy cost you?
 Well, the answer sort of depends.

 Dachshund puppies may greatly vary from one type to another, and so does the price.
 When buying a dachshund puppy, you are looking at spending $200 to $3,500.
 The Law of Supply and Demand applies here.
 Some dachshunds are more in demand than others based on their coat textures and colors.
 The more popular a dachshund breed is, the higher it may cost.

 Once you have your dachshund, there are a few things you need to buy or invest in at least once in your pet’s life.
 Here’s a quick list that should give you an overview of what to expect.
 Of course, you have the option to spend on the following items or not, but basically, these are the things most pet owners pay for.

 - Initial Medical Exam: $70

 - Carrying Crate: $50-$60

 - Dog Training: $100-$200